markcapella/lookForSelect/README.md

 ###    CD into source repo.

     make

-    make install
+    sudo make install

-    make run

-    make uninstall
+    sudo make uninstall

     make clean

 ## <ins>Installed Usage</ins>

 ###    lookForSelect string target endsWith
 ###    lfs string target endsWith

     lfs
     lfs foo
     lfs foo ~
-    lfs foo ~ .cpp
+    lfs foo / .cpp

-    lfs "" /
-    lfs "" "~" "/.git"
+### NOTE:

-    NOTE: If the target is the root dir "/", the user's HOME folder is assumed un-interesting and will be skipped, perhaps requiring s second scan for an entire system review.
+        If the target of lookFor or lookForSelect is the root dir "/", the user's HOME folder is assumed un-interesting and will be skipped, perhaps requiring a second scan for an entire system review.

 ## markcapella@twcny.rr.com Rocks !